JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

 One rule:
 **Do not rebase commits that exist outside your repository and that people may have based work on.**

-> In other words, rebase local changes ebfore pushing to clean up _your_ work, but never rebase anything that you've pushed somewhere.
-If you follow this rule… you'll be chillin'; Otherwise, several kittens will, in fact, experience a simultaneous existential crisis.
-We all know what happens post felis catus existential crisis'. 💭
+> In other words, rebase local changes before pushing to clean up _your_ work, but never rebase anything that you've pushed somewhere.
+If you follow this rule… you'll be chillin'; Otherwise, several kittens will, experience a severe existential crisis… and we all know what happens post felis catus existential crisis'. 💭

 When you `rebase` stuff, you're abandoning existing commits and creating new ones that are similar but different.
 If you push commits somewhere and others pull them down and base work on them, and then you rewrite those commits with `git rebase` and push them up again, your collaborators will have to re-merge their work and things will get messy when you try to pull their work back into yours.
 See `The Perils of Rebasing` at: https://git-scm.com/book/en/v2/Git-Branching-Rebasing#rbdiag_g